lindig/xs-shipyard/README.md

 The build takes into account your UID and GID to ensure that files shared between host and container have the right identity.

-The name of the container image is
+The name of the container image is;

     lindig/xs-shipyard

-and you can download pre-built containers from Docker:
+You can also download pre-built containers from Docker:

     docker pull lindig/xs-shipyard

+A pre-built container has the disadvantage that the files it creates in a mounted volume don't have your UID/GID but 1000/1000.
+Therefore I recommend building the container from the Dockerfile.

 ## Developing XenServer Packages - Overview